ChloeBarnarde/Barebones-RNN/data/info.md

 The dataset has been downloaded from [here](https://archive.ics.uci.edu/dataset/186/wine+quality)

-The data gets concatonated into with `data/FormatData.py`, and split into 2 sets.
+The data gets concatenated with `data/FormatData.py`, and split into 2 sets.